Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/routed_interface.md

-# Routed Interfaces
+# Routed interfaces

-For platforms: 8400 and 8320 by default all interfaces are configured as routed interfaces with support for both IPv4 and IPv6.
+For platforms: 8400 and 83xx by default all interfaces are configured as routed interfaces with support for both IPv4 and IPv6.

 For platforms: 6400 and 6300 by default all interfaces are configured as access ports on VLAN 1